We made some simple magnet sticks last week and they inspired more creativity than I could possibly have imagined.

 - Jumbo wood craft sticks

 - Liquid Watercolors (other paints would work, too)

-- Magnet disks (either the stick on kind or the kind you’ll need to glue on)
+- Magnet disks (either the peel and stick ones or the kind you’ll need to glue on)

 - Hot glue gun (not needed if you have the stick-on kind of magnets)

-1. Draw or doodle on the wood craft sticks with the permanent markers.
+Doodle or draw on the wood craft sticks with the permanent markers.
 This step isn’t strictly necessary.
 I did a mix of marker lines and paint on the magnet sticks I decorated; Daphne made a couple that were marker only and many that were paint only.

-Daphne has been into color mixing lately and spends about half of her painting time mixing colors these days.
+Daphne is into color mixing lately and spends about half of her painting time mixing colors these days.
 The result is often brown (big surprise) and she celebrates it.

 “Look Mom!
 I made brown!”

 Here are Daphne’s color-mixing-experiment painted sticks and my doodled pattern sticks, all drying.